cselab/optimal-testing/README.md

-# Optimal Testing Strategies for Identification of Asymptomatic COVID-19 Infections
+# Optimal Allocation of Limited Test Resources for the Quantification of COVID-19 Infections

-This repository contains the code to compute optimal testing strategies to identify asymptomatic infections for COVID-19 in Switzerland.
+This repository contains the code to compute optimal testing allocations to identify asymptomatic infections for COVID-19 in Switzerland.

-It relies on three libraries:
+It relies on two libraries:

-1. **covid19**: provides the epidemiological model
-2. **korali**:  provides the algorithm to compute the optimal testing strategy.
+1. **korali**:  provides the algorithm to compute the optimal testing strategy.
-3. **dynesty**: nested sampling algorithm
+2. **dynesty**: nested sampling algorithm, to sample the epidemiological model and compute the Monte-Carlo integral for the expected utility

+Additionally, the employed epidemiological model is coded in C++ and uses python bindings.
+It relies on:

+1. **Cmake**: minimum required version 3.12
+2. **boost**:

+In the following, we provide a detailed explanation on how to clone the directory, install the code and use it.

+## Clone the directory

+`git clone --recurse submodules https://github.com/cselab/optimal-testing`

 ## Installation

-In the following we provide instruction to install these three libraries, assuming that you are in the root folder of this repository.

-### Install the COVID19 library

-1. `git clone git@github.com:cselab/covid19.git`
+First, install Cmake https://wwwcmake.org/ and boost https://www.boost.org/ .
+Then compile the epidemiological model as follows:

-2. `cd covid19`
+1. `cd optimal-testing/covid19`
-3. `git submodule update --init --recursive`
-4. `mkdir build`
+2. `mkdir -p build`
-5. `cd build`
+3. `cd build`
-6. `cmake ..`
+4. `cmake ..`
-7. `make -j`

-After compiling the **covid19** you have to add the directories containing covid19 and the subdirectory build to your pythonpath by running `export PYTHONPATH=/path/to/covid19:/path/to/covid19/build:$PYTHONPATH`

-In order to test whether this was successful run the command `python3 -c "import libepidemics"`.
-If there is no error you are ready to use **covid19** to simulate epidemiological models.`
+5. `make`

-### Install the KORALI library
+Second, install the Korali library [Korali's homepage](https://www.cse-lab.ethz.ch/korali/):

 1. `git clone git@github.com:cselab/korali.git`
 2. `cd korali`
 3. `./install`

-In order to test whether this was successful run the command ``python3 -c "import korali"`.
-If there is no error you are ready to use **korali** to solve many kinds of Bayesian problems.
-To get more information visit [Korali's homepage](https://www.cse-lab.ethz.ch/korali/).

-### Install the DYNESTY library
+Third, install the dynesty library by using pip3:

 1. `pip3 install dynesty`